 APPROVED IN:

 BOS: 8.6.2024 ACADEMIC COUNCIL:4.7.2024

 SDG No. & Statement:

-Ensure inclusive and equitable quality education and promote lifelong learning portunities for all.
+4. Ensure inclusive and equitable quality educ ation and promote lifelong learning

+opportunities for all.

 SDG Justification:

+ned to get acquainted with one of the skills

-The topics included in this course are designed to get acquainted with one of the skills that handlenecessary mathematical orientation, programming techniques and concept based
+The topics included in this course are designed to get acquainted with one of the skills that handlenecessary mathematical orientation, programming techniques and concept based learning.